mfields/taxonomy-widget/readme.txt

-===Plugin Name===
-Taxonomy Widget
+=== Taxonomy Widget ===

 Contributors: mfields
 Donate link: http://wordpress.mfields.org/donate/
-Tags: taxonomy, tag, category, widget, cloud, dropdown Requires at least: 2.9.2
+Tags: taxonomy, tag, category, widget, cloud, dropdown Requires at least: 3.2
-Tested up to: 3.0
+Tested up to: 3.2.1
 Stable tag: trunk

-Creates widgets for any taxonomy.
-Display terms as a ordered list, unordered list, term cloud or dropdown menu.
+Creates widgets for any public taxonomy.
+Display terms as an ordered list, unordered list, term cloud or dropdown menu.

 ==Description==
-The Taxonomy Widget Plugin enables users of all skill levels to create widgets in their sidebar that display all terms of any given post taxonomy including tags and categories.
+The Taxonomy Widget Plugin enables users to create widgets in their sidebar that display all terms of any given taxonomy.
 Users can choose between 3 different templates including two types of lists, a term cloud or a dropdown menu.

 = Options =
 __Title__ - You can enter a custom title for your widget in this text input.
-If you leave this field blank, The name of the Taxonomy will be used.
+If you leave this field blank, The name of the taxonomy will be used.
 If you do not want a title displayed at all, you can toggle this by un-checking the *Display title* box under *Advanced Options*.

 __Taxonomy__ - You can select the taxonomy whose terms you would like displayed by selecting it from the dropdown menu.

-__Template__ - Select a template for your terms by selecting one of the radio buttons in the *Display Taxonomy As:* section.
+__Template__ - Select a template for your terms by selecting one of the radio buttons in the *Display Taxonomy As* section.

 __Display title__ - If checked the title will be displayed.
 Un-checking this option will hide the title.
 Defaults to checked.